Heinrich Hertz

-Heinrich Rudolf Hertz (/hɜːrts/ hurts; [hɛʁts]; 22 February 1857 – 1 January 1894) was a German physicist who first conclusively proved the existence of the electromagnetic waves predicted by James Clerk Maxwell's equations of electromagnetism.
-The unit of frequency, cycle per second, was named the "hertz" in his honor.
+Heinrich Rudolf Hertz (/hɜːrts/ hurts; [hɛʁts]; 22 February 1857 – 1 January 1894) was a German physicist who first conclusively proved the existence of the electromagnetic waves proposed by James Clerk Maxwell's equations of electromagnetism.

 Biography

-Heinrich Rudolf Hertz was born in 1857 in Hamburg, then a sovereign state of the German Confederation, into a prosperous and cultured Hanseatic family.
-His father was Gustav Ferdinand Hertz.
-His mother was Anna Elisabeth Pfefferkorn.
+Heinrich Rudolf Hertz was born on 22 February 1857 in Hamburg, the son of Gustav Ferdinand Hertz, a lawyer and politician, and Anna Elisabeth Pfefferkorn.

 While studying at the Gelehrtenschule des Johanneums in Hamburg, Hertz showed an aptitude for sciences as well as languages, learning Arabic.
-He studied sciences and engineering in the German cities of Dresden, Munich and Berlin, where he studied under Gustav R. Kirchhoff and Hermann von Helmholtz.
-In 1880, Hertz obtained his PhD from the University of Berlin, and for the next three years remained for post-doctoral study under Helmholtz, serving as his assistant.
+He studied sciences and engineering in the German cities of Dresden, Munich, and Berlin, where he studied under Gustav Kirchhoff and Hermann von Helmholtz.
+In 1880, Hertz obtained his Ph.D. from the University of Berlin, and for the next three years remained for post-doctoral study under Helmholtz, serving as his assistant.
 In 1883, Hertz took a post as a lecturer in theoretical physics at the University of Kiel.
 In 1885, Hertz became a full professor at the University of Karlsruhe.

 In 1886, Hertz married Elisabeth Doll, the daughter of Max Doll, a lecturer in geometry at Karlsruhe.
 They had two daughters: Johanna, born on 20 October 1887 and Mathilde, born on 14 January 1891, who went on to become a notable biologist.
 During this time Hertz conducted his landmark research into electromagnetic waves.

-Hertz took a position of Professor of Physics and Director of the Physics Institute in Bonn on 3 April 1889, a position he held until his death.
+Hertz took a position of Professor of Physics and Director of the Physics Institute at the University of Bonn on 3 April 1889, a position he held until his death.
 During this time he worked on theoretical mechanics with his work published in the book Die Prinzipien der Mechanik in neuem Zusammenhange dargestellt (The Principles of Mechanics Presented in a New Form), published posthumously in 1894.

 Death

 In 1892, Hertz was diagnosed with an infection (after a bout of severe migraines) and underwent operations to treat the illness.
-He died after complications in surgery in attempts to fix his condition that was causing these migraines, which some consider to have been a malignant bone condition.
-He died at the age of 36 in Bonn, Germany, in 1894, and was buried in the Ohlsdorf Cemetery in Hamburg.
+He died due to complications after surgery which had attempted to cure his condition.
+Some consider his ailment to have been caused by a malignant bone condition.
+He died on 1 January 1894 in Bonn, aged 36, and is buried in the Ohlsdorf Cemetery in Hamburg.

-Hertz's wife, Elisabeth Hertz (née Doll; 1864–1941), did not remarry and he was survived by his daughters, Johanna (1887–1967) and Mathilde (1891–1975).
+Hertz's wife, Elisabeth Hertz (née Doll; 1864–1941), did not remarry.
+He was survived by his daughters, Johanna (1887–1967) and Mathilde (1891–1975).
 Neither ever married or had children, hence Hertz has no living descendants.